 2.6.1 Cat Act - Registrations Function Delegated: This detail is provided as a reference only.
-(1) Grant or refuse to grant the registration of the ca (2) Renew or refuse to renew the registration [s9(1)(b)].
+(1) Grant or refuse to grant the registration of the cat [s.9(1)(a)].
+(2) Renew or refuse to renew the registration of the cat [s9(1)(b)].
 Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [refer below].
-(3) Require an applicant to provide any additional information required to determine the application.
-(4) Refuse to consider an application, where the not complied with a request for information [st ion [s9(5)]. e applicant has Conditions [refer below].
+(3) Require an applicant to provide any additional document or information required to determine the application [s9(5)].
+(4) Refuse to consider an application, where the applicant has not complied with a request for information [s9(6)].
 (5) Cancel the registration of a cat [s10.]
-(6) Give notice of decisions [s13.] .
-72 Statutory Power Delegated: Section 9.
+(6) Give notice of decisions [s13.]
+Statutory Power Delegated: Cat Act 2011 Section 9.
 Registration Section 10.
 Cancellation of registration Section 13.
-Notice to be given of certain decision under this Subdivision. lecisions made Power Originally Assigned to: Local Government Statutory Power of Delegation: Cat Act 2011 Section 44.
+Notice to be given of certain decisions made under this Subdivision.
+Power Originally Assigned to: Local Government Statutory Power of Delegation: Cat Act 2011 Section 44.
 Delegation by local government Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: Nil.
-Statutory Power to Sub-delegate: Cat Act 2011 • Section 45.
-Delegation by CEO of local government Compliance Links: Cat Act 2011 • Part 2 Division 1 - Registration and tagging Record Keeping Practices: Records of Registrations are maintained in the City's keeping system. s record Version Control Decision Reference Date Delegated 1 New Delegation ted
+Statutory Power to Sub-delegate: Cat Act 2011 Section 45.
+Delegation by CEO of local government Compliance Links: Cat Act 2011 Part 2 Division 1 - Registration and tagging Record Keeping Practices: Records of Registrations are maintained in the City's record keeping system.
+Version Control Decision Reference Date Delegated 1 New Delegation

 2.6.2.
-Cat Act - Breeder Approvals This detail is provided as a reference only.
-Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [refer below]. [s.37(1)(a)].
-Renew or refuse to renew an approval for the process [s.37(1)(b)].
-Require an applicant to provide any document or required to determine the application [s.37(3)].
-Refuse to consider an application, where the application [s37(4)].
-(5) Cancel an approval to breed cats [s.38].
-(6) Give notice of decisions [s.40]. rovide any document or information application [s.37(3)]. plication, where the applicant has not or information [s37(4)]. eed cats [s.38].
+Cat Act - Breeder Approvals Function Delegated: This detail is provided as a reference only.
+Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [refer below].
+Grant or refuse to grant an approval for the person to breed cats [s.37(1)(a)].
+Renew or refuse to renew an approval for the person to breed cats [s.37(1)(b)].
+Require an applicant to provide any document or information required to determine the application [s.37(3)].
+Refuse to consider an application, where the applicant has not complied with a request for information [s37(4)].
+Cancel an approval to breed cats [s.38].
+Give notice of decisions [s.40].
 Statutory Power Delegated: Cat Act 2011 Section 37.
 Approval to breed cats Section 38.
-Cancellation of approval to bree Section 40.
-Notice to be given of certain of this Subdivision. of approval to breed cats.
+Cancellation of approval to breed cats.
+Section 40.
+Notice to be given of certain decisions made under this Subdivision.
 Power Originally Assigned to: Local Government Statutory Power of Delegation: Cat Act 2011 • Section 44.
 Delegation by local government Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: Nil.
 Statutory Power to Sub-delegate: Cat Act 2011 • Section 45.
 Delegation by CEO of local government Compliance Links: Cat Act 2011 • Part 3 Division 4 Breeding of cats Record Keeping Practices: Records of Breeder Approvals are maintained in the City's record keeping system.
-Version Control Design Deference Data Dala materi Version 1 1 Decision Reference New Delegation Annual Review Date Delegated OCM 10/12/13 CEO Trim 154059/13 24/06/14 270/14 CEO Trim 234521/14
+Version Control Decision Defenses Data Data da la Version 1 1 Decision Reference New Delegation Annual Review Date Delegated OCM 10/12/13 CEO Trim 154059/13 24/06/14 270/14 CEO Trim 234521/14